BAK2K3/WYSPA/README.md

 #### Cloning the Repository

 1. Visit **WYSPA’s** [GitHub Repository](https://github.com/BAK2K3/WYSPA).
-2. Click the “Code” dropdown box above the repository’s file explorer.
+2. Click the "Code" dropdown box above the repository’s file explorer.
-3. Under the “Clone” heading, click the “HTTPS” sub-heading.
+3. Under the "Clone" heading, click the "HTTPS" sub-heading.
 4. Click the clipboard icon, or manually copy the text presented: `https://github.com/BAK2K3/WYSPA.git`
 5. Open your preferred IDE (VSCode, Atom, PyCharm, etc).
 6. Ensure your IDE has support for Git, or has the relevant Git extension.